Ant Problem in the Kitchen: 4 Steps to Get Rid of Them

 - Barriers — They are strong, but sensitive, and don’t like walking across certain substances, like chalk lines or diatomaceous earth.

 - Strong smells — Their sense of smell is very acute, and while it comes in handy to help find food, perfumes or fresh-cut herbs can give them a real headache.
 That’s why scented repellents work!

 - The Vacuum — Suck them up and let them back out into the wild where they should be.

 - Cleaning up — Whether it’s the crumbs on your kitchen floor or a deceased housefly on the windowsill, these pests are like a non-stop cleaning crew.

 - Sidewalk wars — Pavement ants are territorial.
 They usually nest outside and must defend their turf against other colonies — and they always win!

 - Tending to the queen — Worker ants are sterile — only the queen can have babies, so she’s really important.

-Now that you know more about these pests and why they tend to reside in your kitchen space, hopefully, you understand what to do to keep them out.
-Cleanliness and proper storage are two DIY solutions that are key.
-Here’s a true story from one of our EarthKind employees about her harrowing journey to getting rid of her ant problem.
+Now that you know more about these pests and why they tend to reside in your kitchen space, hopefully you understand what to do to keep them out.
+Cleanliness and proper storage are two DIY solutions that are key to ant control.
+Shop online for Stay Away® or find the retailer nearest you that carries EarthKind products.